deimosfr/mytechnotebook/docs/Servers/Databases/PostgreSQL/postgresql_installation_and_configuration.md

 host   all     all    192.168.0.1       255.255.255.255   password
 ```

+!!! warning

-{{< alert context="warning" text="WARNING: The order of insertion of the lines is very important!
+    WARNING: The order of insertion of the lines is very important!
 The first line that matches will be the one that takes the rule.
-So be careful about the insertion order in this file." />}}
+So be careful about the insertion order in this file.

 And modify the "/etc/postgresql/postgresql.conf" file by adding the following option so that postgres listens on all its addresses and not just "localhost":